NewGaea/adinjo-journalist/lexicon/2022_style_and_format.md

 #### Dash

 The dash is used on various _affixes_ to indicate the direction in which the root word attaches.
-Any affix without a dash may be attached on either side of a root word.
+Any affix without a dash may be attached on either side of a root word, while a prefix always goes before the root, and a suffix always goes after the root.

 #### Full Stop